 Reading in Key stage 1 (Year 1 and 2)

-Reading in Key Stage 1 continues with a phonics approach http://www.letters-and-sounds.com/what-is-letters-and-sounds.html, where systematic, daily, discrete teaching takes place, with opportunities for the children to practice and apply their skills in the context of reading.
+Reading in Key Stage 1 continues with a phonics approach ELS, the ‘Essential Letters and Sounds’ Phonics Programme where systematic, daily, discrete teaching takes place, with opportunities for the children to practice and apply their skills in the context of reading.
 At this stage, we emphasise that reading for fluency is important, therefore by giving children opportunities to re-read familiar books, we build their confidence and they begin to feel like real readers!

 By the end of year 1, the government require children to complete a phonics test.